 Introduction to Global Perspectives

 Your core course explores global interdependence through identity/power/culture, public health, environmental sustainability, and civic engagement.
 To foster a global understanding inclusive of many perspectives, you and your Global Perspectives peers (based in Italy, China, Spain, Japan, and Washington, DC) maintain a summer-long discussion online.
 Compare respective responses to environmental emergencies, juxtapose national identities and cultures, and identify the most critical barriers to public health across all countries.
 See the class syllabus.

 French language learning is weaved into every module throughout the summer.
 Not only do you learn vocabulary and grammar sets that help you navigate your daily life abroad, but you also learn terminology specific to the program’s academic themes.
 And because you can’t learn a language without real-world practice, your assignments use Toulouse as an extended classroom.

 Enjoy worry-free travel with program-sponsored excursions that go beyond your home base in Toulouse.
-Take a day trip with your peers and group leader to Carcassone and wander the medieval narrow streets.
+Take a day trip with your peers and group leader to Carcassonne and wander the medieval narrow streets.
 Or travel to Albi, a UNESCO World Heritage site known for its monumental brick cathedral and the renowned Toulouse-Lautrec Museum.

 In Partnership With

 CET works with Dickinson College to offer options in France and Spain, where we don’t have long-term staff.
 You study at the Dickinson center in France and interact with Dickinson’s on-site staff.
 CET oversees the curriculum, hires program leaders, and advises you during the pre-departure stage.